7 min read

 "Is this all right?"

-The Countess of Redvielle.
+Countess Redwheel.
 Edelweiss.

-"You didn't tell her that either?"
+"You didn't tell her about that either, did you?"

 "..."

-"Our Young Lady looks completely proper!"
+"Our Miss looks completely put-together!"

 "Shall we go, Sister?
 Mother is waiting."